Root Beer Market Size and Share

 Recent Industry Developments

-- February 2025: Sprecher Brewing Company has teamed up with Ubisoft to release a limited-edition 16-ounce root beer can in celebration of Assassin’s Creed Shadows.
+- February 2026: Sprecher Brewing Company has partnered with Ubisoft to launch a limited-edition 16-ounce root beer can in celebration of Assassin’s Creed Shadows.
+This collaboration features unique artwork and includes an exclusive in-game reward, appealing to fans of the franchise.

 Global Root Beer Market Report Scope